0. Introduction

 In this example, we take input from the user, then we tell them what they entered.
 Note: when you run this example, a prompt will pop up on your screen.
 Enter your text into the field, then click the "OK" button.

-will take the input from a user, but it'll only take
+Similarly, (read) will take the input from a user, but

 (clear) ; replace (readline) with (read) and note the differences (println "You entered: " (readline)) (run)